 Common Types of Shoulder Injuries

-- Strain: overstretching of tendons or muscles
+- Strain: overstretching of a tendon or muscle

 - Tendinitis: inflammation of a tendon